apache/zeppelin/docs/interpreter/cassandra.md

    <tr>
      <td>cassandra.ssl.enabled</td>
      <td>
-        Enable support for connecting to Cassandra configured with SSL.
+        Enable support for connecting to the Cassandra configured with SSL.
         To connect to Cassandra configured with SSL use <strong>true</strong>
         and provide a truststore file and password with following options.
      </td>